Bali Holiday Visa for Australians: New Visa-Free Travel Policy, Cost & Requirements (2026)

 Source: Love Bali – Bali Tourism Levy

-This fee goes directly toward projects that protect Bali’s unique culture and pristine natural environment, so it’s for a great cause.
+This fee goes directly towards projects that protect Bali’s unique culture and pristine natural environment, so it’s supporting an important cause.

-We strongly recommend paying this online before your trip via the official “Love Bali” website or app to avoid any delays upon arrival.
+We strongly recommend paying the levy online before your trip via the official “Love Bali” website or app to avoid any delays upon arrival.

 2. All Indonesia Arrival Card